hamzb/aws-switch-role/README.md

   <content><![CDATA[
 # aws-switch-role

-TODO: aws-swtich-role is a Python utility that makes is easy for you to assume AWS roles in different AWS accounts.
+aws-swtich-role is a Python utility that makes is easy for you to assume AWS roles in different AWS accounts.
 It allows you to setup and manage a config file containing your AWS accounts information, and then switch to those accounts as you please.
 This utility uses AWS STS API.

 ## Installation
 In Progress